Photography by Indigenous peoples of the Americas: 1950s–1999

 For a 1980s exhibit of Hopi photographers at Northlight Gallery in Tempe, Arizona, Victor Masayesva, Jr. (Hopi) explained how Hopis protect their privacy from the flood of photographs of them and their community by non-Hopi people.
 Hopi photographers know that certain subjects, especially ceremonial dances are not meant to be photographed.
 "The camera which is available to us is a weapon that will violate the silences and secrets so essential to our group survival," he wrote.
 Many Hopi photographers do not sell their work to outsides.

 The establishment of tribal newspapers, such as the Qua Toqti and Hopi Tribal News both in the 1970s, created a demand for Native photojournalists.
 Owen Seumptewa (Hopi) became photographic consultant to his tribe in 1976.

 While many native photographers were interested in documenting tribal life, Luis González Palma (Mestizo, b.
 1957) borrows from a Victorian aesthetic to create haunting, mysterious portraits of Mayan and mestizo people, especially women, from his native Guatemala.
 He shoots in black and white but then hand-tints the photographs in sepia tones.

 The first Canadian national conference of indigenous photographers took place in March 1985 in Hamilton, Ontario, and from that the Native Indian/Inuit Photographers' Association (NIIPA) was formed.
 During the 1980s, NIIPA had fifty members from North America.

 21st century

 Today more Native people are professional art photographers; however, acceptance to the genre has met with challenges.
 Hulleah Tsinhnahjinnie (Navajo-Muscogee-Seminole), has not only established a successful career with her own work, she has also been an advocate for the entire field of Native American photography.
 She has curated shows and organized conferences at the C.N.
 Gorman Museum at UC Davis featuring Native American photographers.
 Tsinhnahjinnie wrote the book, Our People, Our Land, Our Images: International Indigenous Photographers.
 Larry McNeil (Tlingit) is a fine art photographer and professor who has mentored many emerging indigenous photographers.
 Together with Tsinhnahjinnie, McNeil curated New Native Photography at the New Mexico Museum of Art to draw more attention to the genre of photography during the 2011 Santa Fe Indian Market.

-Native photographers taking their skills into the fields of art videography, photo-collage, digital photography, and digital art.
+Native photographers are taking their skills into the fields of art videography, photo-collage, digital photography, and digital art.